 This scan errs on the side of caution so it may flag files as possibly infected, when they are not infected.
 If this happens, you will be able to whitelist these files so that BackupAssist knows they are safe, and will not flag them again.

-CryptoSafeGuard Protector - protects your existing backups from ransomware.
+CryptoSafeGuard Shield - protects your existing backups from ransomware.

 CryptoSafeGuard protects your backups from ransomware by allowing only BackupAssist to create, delete or update data in your backups.
 This feature runs automatically in the background when CryptoSafeGuard is enabled.